-CAD/AVL and Radio communications are not the only means for identifying the location of the bus but are the most sophisticated.
-Transdev can use the DriveCam but is typically used in more urgent situations.
-The system allows dispatchers to see "breadcrumbs" of where that bus traveled during the day and a live video of the drive.
+CAD/AVL and Radio communications are not the only means for identify the location of the bus but are the most sophisticated.
+Transdev can use the Lytx DriveCam but is typically used in more urgent situations.
+The Lytx system allows dispatchers to see "breadcrumbs" of where that bus traveled during the day and a live video of the drive.
 It is not a program that is open all the time but is useful for reviewing driver or rider behavior.
+The Lytx system has to positively ID a missing person, which is particularly critical for identifying whether a person is safe during an emergency evacuation.